dhis2/dhis2-releases/releases/2.33/README.md

 - Support for **Internet Explorer 11** has been dropped.
 - Supported web browsers are now Chrome, Firefox, Safari and Edge.

+## Configuration (dhis.conf)

+- A new property `server.https` is introduced.
+This setting is highly recommended to enable (set to `on`) when deploying on HTTPS as it provides additional security.
+See install docs for details.
+- The property `connection.schema` no longer has any effect and can be removed from your configuration file.

 ## Data model

 - Property `programScope` of object `TrackedEntityAttribute` is removed.
 Correspondingly column `programscope` of table `trackedentityattribute` is removed.